 TABLE 4.
-Reporting Frequency

-Installation Classification Frequency of Full Emissions Report Frequency of Reduced Reporting Form Any installation required to obtain a Part 70 permit under 10 CSR 10- 6.065.
-Annually.
-Not Applicable.
-Any installation with an intermediate operating permit.
-Once every three (3) years beginning with reporting year 2011, with subsequent years of 2014, 2017, 2020, etc., and when installation- wide emissions subject to fees increase or decrease by five (5) tons or more since the last full emissions report.
-When installation-wide emissions subject to fees increase or decrease less than five (5) tons compared to the last full emissions report.
-Small sources, as defined in subsection (2)(F) of this rule.
-When installation-wide emissions subject to fees increase or decrease by five (5) tons or more since the last full emissions report.
-When installation-wide emissions subject to fees increase or decrease less than five (5) tons compared to the last full emissions report.

-(C) An installation not required to submit a full emissions report is required to submit a Reduced Reporting Form, which is due April 1 after each reporting year.

-(D) The full emissions report is due April 1 after each reporting year.
-If the full emissions report is filed electronically via MoEIS, this due date is extended to May 1.

-(E) For small sources, the first full emissions report is for the first full calendar year of operation in order to obtain a representative annual emissions total.

-(F) For point sources, the initial full emissions report will be required for the first partial year of operation.

-(G) For holders of intermediate permits and small sources as defined in this rule, a construction permit action issued under 10 CSR 10-6.060 section (5) or (6) requires a full emissions report for the first full calendar year the affected permitted equipment operates.
+Summary of Types and Frequency of Reporting

+(C) Submittal Requirements.
-(H) The installation owner or operator of record on December 31 of the reporting year is responsible for the emissions report and associated fees for the entire reporting year.

-(I) If there is no production from an installation in a reporting year, no emission fees are due for that year but notice of such status must be provided to the director in writing by the emissions report due date of April 1.

-(J) If an installation is out of business, the final emissions report required will be for the full or partial year the installation went out of business.
+- 1. The Full Emissions Report shall be submitted either electronically via MoEIS, which requires Form 1.0 signed by an authorized company representative, or on Emissions Inventory Questionnaire (EIQ) paper forms on the frequency specified in Table 4 of this rule.
+Alternate methods of reporting the emissions, such as a spreadsheet file, can be submitted for approval by the director. - 2.
+An installation not required to submit a Full Emissions Report is required to submit a Reduced Reporting Form, which is due April 1 after each reporting year. - 3.
+The Full Emissions Report is due April 1 after each reporting year.
+If the Full Emissions Report is filed electronically via MoEIS, this due date is extended to May 1. - 4.
+The installation owner or operator of record on December 31 of the reporting year is responsible for the emissions report and associated fees for the entire reporting year. - 5.
+If there is no production from an installation in a reporting year, no emission fees are due for that year but notice of such status must be provided to the director in writing by the emissions report due date of April 1. - 6.
+If an installation is out of business, the final emissions report required will be for the full or partial year the installation went out of business.
 Notice of such status must be provided to the director in writing by the emissions report due date of April 1.

-(K) After the effective date of this rule, any revision to the department-supplied EIQ forms will be presented to the regulated community for a forty-five (45)-day comment period.
+7. After the effective date of this rule, any revision to the department-supplied EIQ forms will be presented to the regulated community for a forty-five (45)-day comment period.